 You take a deep breath and decide you can deal.
 You are an expat.
 You‘re used to living in Third World countries.
 But to your great relief your Internet works, somehow, and you’re online.
-You can communicate with your spousal unit, but he is not of much help toiling away 7 time zones later in beautiful Moldova.
+You can communicate with your spousal unit, but he is not of much help toiling away 7 time zones later in another country.

 The Best Neighbor in the World comes over and tells you not to worry about the spider because it’s harmless.
 He tries to jump start your car, but it’s really really dead, even though he’d started it not long ago and drove it around a bit so it wouldn’t feel neglected.
 He says he’ll go out the next day and buy you a new battery and put it in the car for you.
 How fabulous is that?